Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/9LcQiax.png)

-1.Convert String to Document where Title will be Column tran_id and Text will be column surah.
+1. Convert String to Document where Title will be Column tran_id and Text will be column surah.
 And then delete the columns that are not in use.
 By using:
 * Node Strings To Document
 * Node Column Fillter